Main menu

 YAML formats

-Several YAML formats are available - simple, nested and rails.
-The simple format is flat and only exports a single locale.
-The nested format supports multiple locales and contains a top-level namespace.
+Several YAML formats are available - Simple (default), Symfony and Rails.
+The default format is flat, and only exports a single locale.

-The rails format is specifically for Ruby on Rails and follows the conventions of the i18n module.
+The Rails format is specifically for Ruby on Rails and follows the conventions of the i18n module.
+It supports multiple locales in the same file, and you can also specify a top level namespace key.

 https://localise.biz/api/export/locale/{locale}.yml?format=rails